 As you can see from the photo above, Bearfence Rocks may be one of the prettiest spots in the entire park.
 Another viewing point can be found near the true summit, while the summit itself is in the trees.

-Whether you make this a day hike, or just a short climb up the rocks, Bearfence is one of the best climbs in Shenandoah National Park.
+Whether you make this a day hike, or just a short climb up the rocks, Bearfence is one of the best spots to visit in Shenandoah National Park.

 RoutesBootens Gap (3235')